Build or Test Your Own Hub

 - Real

-.envfiles. - API keys, source upload keys, mail credentials, webhook URLs, database passwords, and private deployment notes.
+.envfiles. - API keys, source upload keys, mail credentials, webhook URLs, database passwords, and operator-only deployment notes.

 - Generated build output, local volumes, or machine-specific config.

-- Anything that makes one operator's node look official by default.
+- Anything that makes one operator's hub look official by default.

 Fastest Operator Path